-- More efficient methods to determine wind resources, incl. external design conditions, e.g. normal and extreme wind conditions - Improved aerodynamic performance - Reduced operational and maintenance costs resulting from improvements in wind turbine component reliability - Development in ancillary services and interactions with the energy systems - Improved tools for wind power forecasting and participation in balancing and intraday markets - Improved power quality.
+- Reduced investment costs resulting from improved design methods and load reduction technologies - More efficient methods to determine wind resources, incl. external design conditions, e.g. normal and extreme wind conditions - Improved aerodynamic performance - Reduced operational and maintenance costs resulting from improvements in wind turbine component reliability - Development in ancillary services and interactions with the energy systems - Improved tools for wind power forecasting and participation in balancing and intraday markets - Improved power quality.
 Rapid change of power in time can be a challenge for the grid - Noise reduction.
-New technology can save the losses by noise reduced mode and possible utilize good sites better, where the noise set the limit of number of turbines - Public acceptance - Repowering strategies, like when it is feasible to repower for society and for investors subsidy schemes must support optimal solutions - Storage can improve value of wind power much, but is expensive at present
+New technology can save the losses by noise reduced mode and possible utilize good sites better, where the noise set the limit of number of turbines - Public acceptance

+- Repowering strategies, like when it is feasible to repower for society and for investors subsidy schemes must support optimal solutions - Storage can improve value of wind power much, but is expensive at present

 Presently only Siemens and Vestas have commercially approved turbines suitable for Danish onshore projects.
-The wind turbines offered have rated power in the 2-5 MW range and rotor diameters of 80-150 m.
-Hub heights are typically in the range of 80-100 m within the current limit of 150 meter height.
-With the expected removal of the 150 meter limit, taller turbines with larger rotors will become possible in Denmark.
+The wind turbines offered have rated power in the 2-4 MW range and rotor diameters of 80-130 m.
+Hub heights are typically in the range of 80-100 m.